LipSurf/plugins/chrome-extension/README.md

 Paid Version
 ===
-* You are on the free trial of LipSurf Pro.
-LipSurf Pro is free while in beta.
-The free trial will end 1 month after the first non-beta release.

-More Info [link to news page]
-Early Bird Supporter -- early bird supporters will be credited 2x the value of their donation when 1.0 is released.
-Donate Now

 * Wake word (lipsurf on)
  https://www.reddit.com/r/speechrecognition/comments/8699hk/porcupine_a_selfservice_highlyaccurate_and/
 * payed pro version that allows composing comments and custom commands?